Student Achievements

 ---|---|---|---|---|---|---|---|---|---|

-Graduation Rates for First-time, Full-time Entering Fall Cohorts by Gender
+Graduation Rate, First-time, Full-time Fall Cohort by Gender

 Fall Entering Cohort | Gender | Cohort Total | 4 Year Graduation Rate | 5 Year Graduation Rate | 6 Year Graduation Rate | Number of Exclusions* | 4 Year Graduation Rate less Exclusions | 5 Year Graduation Rate less Exclusions | 6 Year Graduation Rate less Exclusions |